Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

-After the fault location is identified, the faulty ANFs with respect to the initial state of the cipher, $FKS=\{fks_0,fks_1,\cdots,fks_{151}\}$ are generated.
-The adversary can then generate the differential equation, $dks$ by $nks_i\oplus fks_i\oplus\Delta z_i^f$, where $i=\{0,1,\cdots,151\}$.
+Once a unique location is identified, the faulty ANFs with respect to the initial state of the cipher, $FKS=\{fks_0,fks_1,\cdots,fks_{151}\}$ are generated.
+The adversary then derives the differential equations, $dks = nks_i\oplus fks_i\oplus\Delta z_i^f$, where $i=\{0,1,\cdots,151\}$.
 Each time a unique linear differential equation is obtained, the counter $num\_deg1$ is increased by 1 and the equation is added into the equations list $\mathcal{E}$.
 The obtained unique quadratic equation is also added to the same list $\mathcal{E}$.
 This process is repeated iteratively until $num\_deg1$ is greater than or equal to the threshold, $\mathcal{T}$.
 Subsequently, the system of differential equations in $\mathcal{E}$ are solved using Gr\"obner basis to recover the initial state $S$.